anoma/nspec/docs/system_architecture/state/resource_machine/primitive_interfaces/fixed_size_type/hash.md

     TODO:

     - for shielded: cryptographic hash, hiding
     - do we want a separate interface for the logic hash, given it is a verifier key?
+UPD in Taiga we had the verifier key hashed.
+Is it fixed size?
+If not, what was the reason for tripple hashing? vk + hash + function privacy commitment

 ### LogicHash